Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Introduction

 As an illustrative example, we consider a point particle undergoing a random motion in 2D where a quarter of the region is obstructed with the obstructions being periodically placed squares.
 We are interested in the situation when the finescale $\eps$ characterized by the periodic spacing is very small compared to the domain of interest.
 Typically, the finescale description of the particle will be a random walk with non-zero mean path length $\ell>0$ and hence the ratio $h=\ell/\eps$ of the path length to the periodic length will be a relevant factor.
 If $h \ll 1$ then the finescale model may be taken to be Brownian motion with reflections off the obstructed quarter, and hence may be described by the diffusion equation with no-flux boundary conditions.
 Standard homogenization theory for PDEs allows one to compute the effective diffusivity of the macroscale limit.

+When $h$ is not negligible, the finescale model cannot be based on Brownian motion.
+For instance, in the polymer gel example mentioned above, the solute particle may be expected to move along linear trajectories which undergo sharp (non-differentiable) changes of direction due to collisions with the solvent molecules and or the polymer obstructions.
+Here the mean length of the solute path between collisions with solvent molecules will be captured by $h$.
+This suggests a finescale model that allows the particle to move in the region unoccupied by the stationary obstructions (polymer molecules) with piecewise linear paths of i.i.d.\ length and direction.
+If a linear path encounters the boundary of the obstructed region, it will undergo specular reflection.
+Such a finescale model is continuous in space and even after homogenization one may expect to solve an infinite dimensional problem not unlike the unit-cell PDE one obtains in homogenization of PDEs.

-When $h$ is not negligible, one computationally tractable approach to capture this scenario is to discretize the feasible spatial positions (nodes) and allow the particle to jump (in continuous time) among those positions along certain ``edges''.
-The typical spacing between the nodes will capture the mean path length.
+A computationally tractable alternative to the continuous space model is to discretize the feasible spatial positions (nodes) and allow the particle to jump (in continuous time) among those positions along certain ``edges''.
+The typical spacing between the nodes of the edges will capture the mean path length $h$.
 See Figure \ref{fig:graph-pd-cell} where the nodes are arranged in a Cartesian grid with a maximum of four nearest neighbor edges where $h$ is the path length to periodic length ratio with nodes being absent in the obstructed regions.
 If the jump rates are taken to be $1/h^2$, for a fixed periodic length $\eps>0$ as $h \to 0$, the process limits to Brownian motion with reflections.
 The theory developed in this paper allows us to compute the limit of the process as $\eps \to 0$ for fixed $h$.
 Figure \ref{fig:pathlengtheffects} drives home the message that the effective diffusivity at the macroscale depends significantly on the ratio $h$.
 Moreover, the $h \to 0$ limit of the macroscale diffusivity seems to coincide with the homogenization of the Brownian motion with reflections.
 If this commutativity (of discretization and homogenization) holds in general, then the approach taken in this paper may also be used as a computational tool to homogenize random motion described by Brownian motion with drift and reflections since, after all, the unit-cell problem arising from the homogenization of a PDE still needs to be solved by discretization.
 However, we do not pursue this question in this manuscript.

 In our example, the region of obstruction was fairly regular in the sense that its boundary features (sidelength of the square) were not much smaller than the periodic length.
 In many applications the obstructed region may be an elaborate shape with boundary features that are of a scale much smaller than the periodic length, and in these situations one needs to compare the mean path length with the characteristic length of the boundary features.
 If the mean path length is not much smaller in comparison, then a Brownian motion model (with drift, reflections etc.\@) may not be a valid finescale model.